Vision-At-SEECS/Person-Re-ID-Per-former/README.md

 # Datasets

-Person Re-id datasets can be downloaded from the given links and place in the "/torchreid/data/" folder before starting the training.
+Person Re-id datasets can be downloaded from the links given below.
+Extract the datasets and place in the respective sub-folders in the "reid-data" folder.

 ## Market1501
 Market 1501 dataset is an open-access dataset and can be downloaded from [Openlink](http://zheng-lab.cecs.anu.edu.au/Project/project_reid.html)